konsumer/epf-collector/README.md

 After you've got all your data in duck, you can see [examples.sql](notes/examples.sql) for useful queries you can run.

-`epf2csv` will just create CSV files, which you can use however you want. `epf2csv` doesn't automatically import to duck, but it does output all the SQL on stdout, so youc an pipe it.
+`epf2csv` will just create CSV files, which you can use however you want. `epf2csv` doesn't automatically import to duck, but it does output all the SQL on stdout, so you can pipe it.

 Here are some other things you can do: